mariuszx8/Counter/README.md

 # Time and clicks counter

-Simple app which allows to measure time and amount of clicks.
+Simple application which allows you to measure time in different ways and count your clicks.

-## How to install
+## How to use

 1. Clone or download this repo.
 2. In the project folder run: